The Secret 4366 Garage

 PAUL: We didn't look at drawings too terribly much.
 I had them, and I kept all the parts and pieces in the trailer.
 If I remember right, I think Al or Jerry cut it off, and I think I ground it down.
 I could handle a grinder pretty good.
 I can tell you that.

-To find more firsthand accounts of the making of these incredible machines, check out Red 4WD Tractors, the most thorough book ever made on the four-wheel-drive tractors built by Steiger, International Harvester, Case, and Case IH.
+Red 4WD Tractors, the most thorough book ever made on the four-wheel-drive tractors built by Steiger, International Harvester, Case, and Case IH.
 The story is told in dramatic fashion, and complemented with incredible photographs and insider stories, and made by the same team as the award winning Red Tractors 1958-2013 and Red Combines 1915-2015.